Manaslu Circuit Trek - 14 Days

 Higher Region: below -10°C

-Accommodation during the Manaslu trek, the best teahouse trek in Nepal, is mainly in traditional teahouses and mountain lodges along the trail.
+Accommodation during the Himalayan trek to Manaslu, the best trek in Nepal, is mainly in traditional teahouses and mountain lodges along the trail.
 The rooms are standard, simple, clean, and comfortable, usually featuring twin-sharing beds, blankets, and basic furniture.
 Most teahouses have shared bathrooms, although attached bathroom facilities may be available in selected villages such as Samagaon, Namrung, or Bhimtang, depending on availability.
 We always tried to provide you with the attached bathroom accommodation.
 Most offer hot showers for an additional cost of around USD 2 to USD 5.

 The remote teahouses in the Manaslu region provide a warm and welcoming atmosphere, allowing trekkers to experience authentic Himalayan hospitality.
 While accommodation in this region is more basic than popular trekking routes like Everest or Annapurna, the peaceful mountain setting and local experience make the stay unimaginable.